Need help finding the right bag for your needs? Give us a call 888-733-6999 Mon-Fri 10-5 MDT

 Posted June 17, 2020 in News and Events by Jim Markel

-If you’re heading to Montana for your vacation this year, or just on a day trip around our beautiful state, we’d love to have you visit us.
+Are you heading to Montana for your vacation this year?
+Or just planning on a day trip around our beautiful state?
+We’d love to have you visit us.
 Start your adventure on the right foot by stopping at the Red Oxx Factory Outlet.
-Browse the inventory collection and get a local’s advice on where to eat and the secrets to the best places to visit.
+Browse our inventory collection and get a local’s advice on where to eat and the secrets to the best places to visit.

 While you’re here be sure to schedule a personal tour of our state-of-the-art Factory #8.
 Can’t make it on a weekday during our normal 10am to 5pm business hours?
 Please contact us in advance for a weekend tour.